TateTaylorOH/C.O.I.N./README.md

 C.O.I.N. will add seven new types of coins to your game at varying rarities and placed in locations that are logical and make sense within the world of the Elder Scrolls.
 You will never find Septims on Draugr ever again!

+However, that is only half of what C.O.I.N. has to offer!
+This mod is also a lightweight economy overhaul.
+The new coins you find around the world will generally be worth less than a normal gold coin.
+This makes it so it is substantially harder to get rich quick off of a few dungeons.
+Now gaining wealth will be a much more interesting obstacle as you progress through your playthrough!

 ![](https://raw.githubusercontent.com/PierreDespereaux/PierreDespereaux/master/assets/images/banners/Features.png)

 - Seven new coins to find on your travels: Ancient Falmer Auri, Dwarven Dumacs, Atmoran Drakr, Ancient Nord Haralds, Medes, Sancar, and Ulfrics!